Legal company types in Germany

-• The German Limited Liability Company (GmbH)
+The German Limited Liability Company (GmbH)

-In order to set up an LLC, our Clients must i) appoint one shareholder and one director ii) deposit a minimum paid up share capital of €25,000 in the corporate bank account and iii) enter the company in the German Commercial Register;
+• German LLC formation is the most common way to start a business or a subsidiary.
+This entity faces no business restrictions and can be incorporated in any sector of the economy.
+Our Clients must i) appoint one shareholder and one director ii) deposit a minimum paid up share capital of €25,000 in the corporate bank account and iii) enter the company in the German Commercial Register.
+The registration process usually takes a couple of weeks to be completed and requires the involvement of a German notary.

-• Best for entrepreneurs – the UG limited liability company (mini-GmbH)
+• The UG limited liability company (mini-GmbH)

-The UG company allows entrepreneurs to put less capital at risk when setting up a business in Germany, as there is no minimum share capital requirement for this form of company.
+• The UG company formation allows entrepreneurs to put less capital at risk when setting up a business in Germany, as there is no minimum share capital requirement for this form of company.
 Instead, 25% of the company’s profits must be contributed to its reserves each year until those reserves sum up to a total €25,000, at which point the company converts to a standard GmbH.
-This means that less capital is at stake until the business is successful and generate profits, reducing our Client’s risk and decreasing the cost of capital.
+This means that less capital is at stake until the business is successful and generate profits, reducing our Client’s risk and decreasing the cost of capital; and

-Healy Consultants Group recommends the UG to entrepreneurs who are trying to set up a business in Germany.
+• Healy Consultants Group recommends the UG company formation to entrepreneurs who are trying to set up a business in Germany.
 The UG has earned the nickname “mini-GmbH” thanks to having the same limits on its liability and no restrictions on the business it can undertake, while removing the requirement of having €25,000 in share capital.
 Businesses with more than 3 shareholders may not use the UG and must instead incorporate a GmbH.

 • The German Public Limited Company (AG)